apache/gravitino/docs/gravitino-server-config.md

 :::caution
-We strongly recommend that you change the default value of `gravitino.entity.store.kv.rocksdbPath`, as it's under the deployment directory and future version upgrades may remove it.
+We strongly recommend that you change the default value of `gravitino.entity.store.relational.storagePath`, as it's under the deployment directory and future version upgrades may remove it.
 :::

+#### Create JDBC backend schema and table

+For H2 database, All tables needed by Gravitino are created automatically when the Gravitino server starts up.
+For MySQL, you should firstly initialize the database tables yourself by executing the ddl scripts in the `${GRAVITINO_HOME}/scripts/mysql/` directory.

 ### Tree lock configuration